Agent Harness Engineering: Why Architecture Matters More Than the Model

 Factory AI: Agent-Native Software Development

-Factory AI pursues the concept of Agent-Native Software Development with specialised agents called "Droids": a Knowledge Droid for technical research and onboarding, a Code Droid for merge-ready pull requests, a Reliability Droid for incident response and root-cause analyses, and a Product Droid for feature planning and specifications.
+Factory AI pursues agent-native software development with specialised agents it calls "Droids": a Knowledge Droid for technical research and onboarding, a Code Droid for merge-ready pull requests, a Reliability Droid for incident response and root-cause analysis, and a Product Droid for feature planning and specifications.

-The platform integrates into IDEs, browsers, the CLI, and Slack/Teams.
+The platform integrates with IDEs, browsers, the CLI, and Slack/Teams.
 For enterprise clients, Factory offers SSO, dedicated compute, and compliance certifications (SOC II, GDPR).

 Critical User Experiences